nova-model/nova-tutorial/episodes/06-Advanced-Data-Modeling.md

     port: int = Field(default=8080, gt=0, lt=65536, title="Port Number", description="The port to listen on.", examples=["12345"])
 ```

+2. Create a binding for the model (`src/trame_with_pydantic/app/view_models/main.py`) (Modify):

-Then in your ViewModel, you createa binding for this Model (modify `src/trame_with_pydantic/app/view_models/main.py` and clean up the code created by the template engine, we don't need it for this example):
+In your ViewModel, create a binding for this Model and clean up the code created by the template engine, we don't need it for this example):

 ```python
 from typing import Any, Dict